sfarrens/make-tutorial/cmake-part3/readme.md

 # CMake Tutorial - Part 3

-This tutorial introduces the basic concept of CMake.
+This tutorial demonstrates how to source a pre-compiled library with CMake.

 ## Contents